top of page

 Sophie_Swaton.JPG

-Sophie SWATTON,
+Sophie Swaton,

 Odile Tacchi 17 03 2023.JPG

-Odile TACCHI, Sponsor of the Second International Tree Forum
+Odile Tacchi, Sponsor of the Second International Tree Forum

-From 1983 to 2004, on foot and backpack, Jean-Pierre and Odile Tacchi repeatedly explored the rainforest of western Canada, which covers the mountains bordering the Pacific in British Columbia, one of the last major primary forests on the planet.
+From 1983 to 2004, on foot and with backpack, Jean-Pierre and Odile Tacchi repeatedly explored the rainforest of western Canada, which covers the mountains bordering the Pacific in British Columbia, one of the last major primary forests on the planet.

 The work “ In the Western Canadian Rainforest », a real plea for the preservation of this forest, gives us a unique and edifying, sometimes poignant testimony, on this ultimate refuge for wildlife.
-“Only in the midst of nature free from any trace of human occupation, in total solitude, we can express the feeling of the sublime", according to the author, Jean-Pierre Tacchi.
+“Only in the midst of nature free from any trace of human occupation, in total solitude, can we express the feeling of the sublime", according to the author, Jean-Pierre Tacchi.

 Odile, his wife and traveling companion, will give us her testimony while alerting us to the too short-term disappearance of one of the last great wild forests on the planet: a world of giants, lush vegetation, centuries-old trees, among tallest in the world...